HeshanKarunaratne/cka/README.md

 #### Pods
 Kubernetes does not deploy containers directly on the worker nodes, the containers are encapsulated into a kubernetes object known as a Pod.
 The containers inside a pod will have access to the same storage, the same network namespace and same fate(created together, destroyed together)

+- A pod have a one to one relationship with the containers
 - A pod should have mandatory apiVersion, kind, metadata and spec
 - Metadata is a dictionary and it should have name and labels under it(what kubernetes expect)
 - Labels is also a dictionary and you can have many key value pairs for it
 - Spec is a dictionary and you can place multiple containers inside the container(List/Array element) tag

 ```yaml
 apiVersion: v1
 kind: Pod